Banished by Bargain:

 Where have people been sent?

-To date, the Trump administration has used these deals to send third country nationals to at least 12 countries (Costa Rica, El Salvador, Eswatini, Ghana, Guatemala, Honduras, Mexico, Panama, Poland, Rwanda, South Sudan, and Uzbekistan).
+To date, the Trump administration has used these deals to send third country nationals to at least 16 countries (Cameroon, Costa Rica, Ecuador, El Salvador, Eswatini, Equatorial Guinea, Ghana, Guatemala, Honduras, Kosovo, Mexico, Panama, Poland, Rwanda, South Sudan, and Uzbekistan).
 It also attempted to send people to Libya in violation of a court order.
-The vast majority of third country transfers have been to Mexico.
+The vast majority of removals of third country nationals have been to Mexico, thousands of which the Trump administration has not acknowledged in its accounting to a federal court on March 5, 2026.
+This lack of transparency pervades the Trump administration’s approach to third country removals.

 Why is the Trump administration doing this?